Dallas Theological Seminary: History

 DTS was founded as Evangelical Theological College in 1924 by Rollin T. Chafer and his brother, Lewis Sperry Chafer, who taught the first class of thirteen students, and William Henry Griffith Thomas, who was to have been the school's first theology professor but died before the first classes began.
 Their vision was a school where expository Bible preaching was taught simply, and under Chafers' leadership, DTS pioneered one of the first four-year degrees in theology, the Master of Theology (Th.M.).
-The present location of the school was purchased in 1926 and Doctor of Theology (Th.D.) program was started in 1927.
+The present location of the school was purchased in 1926, and the Doctor of Theology (Th.D.) program was started in 1927.
 Chafer remained president until his death in 1952.

+The seminary had a considerable influence in the fundamentalist movement by training students who established various Bible Colleges and independent fundamentalist churches in the southern United States.